-A grawing is composed of two layers, a line layer and a colour layer.
-I ne colour layer is always placed under the lines layer in a composed of two layers, a line layer and a colour layer.
-I ne colour layer is always placed under the lines and colours, not two separate layers.
+A grawing is composed or two layers, a line layer and a colour layer.
+I ne colour layer is always placed under the line interpreted the interpretation of the lines and colours, not two separate layers.

-By the Deformation toolbar only contains the essential options.
+By default, the Deformation toolbar only contains the essential options.
 If you right-click on the toolbar and select Customize, you can add additional buttons.